-62. Given that Defendant was storing the PII of Plaintiffs and Class Members, Defendant could and should have implemented all of the above measures to prevent and detect cyber-attacks.
+could and should have implemented all of the above measures to prevent and detect cyber-attacks.

-63. The occurrence of the Data Breach indicates that Defendant failed to adequately implement one or more of the above measures to prevent ransomware attacks, resulting in the Data Breach and the exposure of the PII of an undisclosed amount of current and former consumers, including Plaintiffs and Class Members.
+62. The occurrence of the Data Breach indicates that Defendant failed to adequately implement one or more of the above measures to prevent ransomware attacks, resulting in the Data including Plaintiff and Class Members.

+Breach and the exposure of the PII of an undisclosed amount of current and former consumers,